-Re: My baby is sick, and refuses to take his medicine.
+My baby is sick and refuses to take his medicine.
 What are some tricks for getting him to keep it down?

-"Have your pharmacist flavor it.
-Or, put some on your finger first and let her taste it.
-She'll see it tastes good and gobble it up (theoretically).
-Also, try giving it to her just before a meal.
-After all, she's hungry, right?
-And, put her in a high chair while giving medicine." -beachlover
+"Have your pharmacist flavor the medicine.
+Put some on your finger and let baby taste it first.
+She'll see it tastes good.
+Also, give it to her just before a meal.
+After all, she's hungry, right?” --– beachlover

 "I let my daughter help hold the dropper so she feels involved." -- jlw2505

 "With my one year old, I lay him on my lap with his head on my knees and give him his medicine.
 I can hold his head still with one hand and put the dropper in the side of his mouth with the other.
 Or, my husband sits on the floor with his legs stretched out and puts our son in between his legs so he can't wiggle away." -- jack&masonsmom

 Expert: Cheryl Wu, MD, is a pediatrician at LaGuardia Place Pediatrics in New York City.